Sleepaway camp in NY

 Sleepaway camp in NH

 At this brother-sister camp, boys attend Camp Kenwood, while girls head to Camp Evergreen.
-They'll have access to an amazing rock climbing and ropes course, try sports like volleyball and ultimate frisbee and dive into individual sports like volleyball and yoga.
-The program also has a rich selection of arts offerings like digital photography, cooking science, music and furniture building.
+They'll have access to an amazing rock climbing and ropes course, try sports such as volleyball, ultimate frisbee and yoga.
+The program also has a rich selection of arts offerings such as digital photography, cooking science, music and furniture building.
 If you're looking for a traditional camp experience with cute cabins and live-in counselors, a private lake and...well, even the opportunity to take aim at huge foam and rubber dinos in archery, this one's for you!
-There's even a color war...woohoo!
-Ages 7 to 15.
+There's even a color war!
+Woohoo!
+Ages 7–15.

-Owned and run by former campers, New Hampshire's Camp Robin Hood focuses on encouraging campers and boosting self-esteem.
-Separate girls' and boys' programs include activities like riding, archery, riflery, flag football and theater.
-Waterbugs will also dig the camp's awesome waterfront, complete with tubing, water skiing, wakeboarding, boating and paddleboarding.
-Did we mention that this camp also boasts six tennis courts, three football fields, three outdoor basketball courses, two regulation baseball diamonds, soccer fields, volleyball courts and a street-hockey rink, just to name a few?
-Ages 7 to 16.
+Owned and run by former campers, New Hampshire's Camp Robin Hood focuses on encouraging kiddos and boosting self-esteem.
+Separate girls' and boys' programs include activities such as riding, archery, riflery, flag football and theater.
+Waterbugs will also dig the the awesome waterfront views, complete with tubing, water skiing, wakeboarding, boating and paddleboarding.
+Did we mention that this camp also boasts six tennis courts, three football fields, three outdoor basketball courses, two regulation baseball diamonds, soccer fields, volleyball courts and a street-hockey rink?
+(Just to name a few.)
+Ages 7–16.

-This New England boys' on Lake Winnipesaukee is known for its sports concentration and exciting outdoor adventure program.
-It's really two camps in one: a mainland campus for ages 7 to 12, and an island campus for ages 13 to 15.
+This New England boys' camp on Lake Winnipesaukee (with two separate campuses that divides kids by age) is known for its sports concentration and exciting outdoor adventure program, so active kids will definitely be intrigued.
 Campers and staff embrace the Winaukee "Tree of Values," which highlights enthusiasm, loyalty, sportsmanship, friendship, achievement and cooperation.
-Ages 7 to 15.
+Ages 7–15.

 Sleepaway camp in MA

-Kids will hardly be able to keep it together on the long, winding drive to Hi-Rock—and not just because of annoying siblings in the backseat.
-Between the picturesque views, wooden cabins and myriad activities to try, it’s an idyllic camp setting—and every kid knows it.
+Kids will hardly be able to control their excitement on the drive to Hi-Rock.
+Between the picturesque views, wooden cabins and myriad activities to try, it’s an idyllic camp setting.
 Gender- and age-specific cabins make for a slumber-party–style experience, plus everyone (boys and girls!) comes together for meals and activities.
 Whether your kiddos are busy scaling a high-ropes course, geocaching in the Berkshires, swimming in the pristine 90-acre lake or playing capture the flag, one thing’s certain: Every summer here is definitely one to remember.
 Ages 7–16.

 Camp Greylock touts one of the smallest camper-to-counselor ratios in the Northeast, divided between junior and senior campers.
-Set on 300 acres of land in the Berkshires, campers at this boys-only program focus on improving their skills in sports and nonathletic areas.
+Set on 300 acres of land in the Berkshires, this boys-only program focus on improving kids' skills in sports and nonathletic areas, such as the arts and nature activities.
 The first "color war" in American camping was also held here in 1917.
-Ages 6 to 16.
+Ages 6–16.

 Camp Mah-Kee-Nac offers a solid athletics program with collegiate- and professional-level coaching.
-The all-boys camp boasts pool and waterfront activities as well as adventure and creative endeavors including wood shop, where kids can craft anything from a folding Ping-Pong table to a canoe.
-Elective activities are offered everyday except for Wednesday—field trip day.
-Ages 7 to 15.
+The all-boys camp, now in its 90th year, boasts pool and waterfront activities as well as adventure and creative endeavors including wood shop, where kids can craft anything from a folding Ping-Pong table to a canoe.
+Elective activities are offered, and campers have the options to switch up activities of their choosing.
+Ages 7–15.

-This girls-only camp specializes in art, dance, music and theater.
-Campers create their own individualized schedules, focusing on specific activities (tap dancing, sculpture, acting) that suit their interests.
+There's a little bit of everything at this girls-only camp, which specializes in art, dance, music and theater.
+Attendees create their own individualized schedules, focusing on specific activities (tap dancing, sculpture, acting) that suit their interests.
 Additional activities include day trips, theme nights, carnivals and campfires.
 Socials are scheduled throughout the summer with Camp Greylock, a boys' camp located just 30 minutes away.
-Ages 8 to 16.
+Ages 8–16.